Explaining Answers with Entailment Trees: Introduction

 \eat{ The kind of entailment reasoning in explanations is rather different to that in earlier entailment datasets.
 In particular, the entailment steps in \dataset{} are often compositional, where two or more facts compose together to produce a new conclusion (see Figure~\ref{example}).
 This is in contrast to (for example) the RTE competitions \cite{Bentivogli2011TheSP} and SNLI \cite{snli}, where typically a hypothesis $H$ follows from a single sentence $T$ via paraphrasing. }

-We also define and train a generative model for this task, adapting techniques used previously for generating deductive proofs \cite{proofwriter}.
-We find the model only partially solves the dataset, posing a challenge to the community. \eat{The first model is a direct sequence-to-sequence (``all at once'') tree generator.
+Finally, we define and train generative models, called \modelname{}s, for this task, adapting earlier techniques for generating deductive proofs \cite{proofwriter}.
+We find the models partially solve the dataset, with indications of generalization to other domains. \eat{The first model is a direct sequence-to-sequence (``all at once'') tree generator.
 The second model uses an iterative approach: generate a 1-step entailment from the input text, add it to the input, and repeat until the target hypothesis is reached or no further entailments are possible.
 We find the ``all at once'' approach performs best, but still at low level, posing a challenge to the community. }

-Our contributions are thus: \begin{ite} \item A formulation of explanation as multistep textual entailment. \item \dataset{}, the first dataset of multistep entailment trees for QA, to support entailment-based explanation.
-Each tree contains an average of 6.6 nodes and 2.7 entailment steps, with the full dataset of \numenttrees~trees including a range of small and large multi-step entailment problems. \item Baseline results using a state-of-the-art, generative model, showing that reasonable trees (42\% with zero errors) can be generated in a restricted setting (all leaf sentences provided), but that the full task (tree from a corpus) remains hard.
-We include a detailed analysis identifying several avenues for future improvement. \end{ite} This work is significant as it provides a new avenue, with a dataset and baseline models, for the community to generate richer, more systematic explanations.
+Our contributions are thus: \begin{ite} \item A formulation of explanation as multistep, multi-premise textual entailment. \item \dataset{}, the first dataset of multistep entailment trees for QA, to support entailment-based explanation.
+Each tree contains an average of 6.6 nodes and 2.7 entailment steps, with the full dataset of \numenttrees~trees including a range of small and large multi-step entailment problems.

+\item Baseline results using a state-of-the-art, generative model, showing that reasonable trees can be generated, in particular when the necessary raw facts are provided as the model input (resulting in 35\% of trees with zero errors).
+We also present indications that \dataset{}-trained models can generalize to other domains. \eat{ \item Baseline results using a state-of-the-art, generative model, showing that reasonable trees (42\% with zero errors) can be generated in a restricted setting (all leaf sentences provided), but that the full task (tree from a corpus) remains hard.
+We include a detailed analysis identifying avenues for future improvement. } \end{ite} This work is significant as it provides a new avenue for the community to generate richer, more systematic explanations.